 MoDOT's current Transition Plan reported an inventory of needed ADA improvements totaling more than \$151 million.
+MoDOT strives to improve pedestrian travel by considering ADA needs and accessibility issues on all projects.
 MoDOT has been responsive to public requests for new facilities and has been proactive in many areas to make systematic improvements when opportunities arise and limited funding allows.

 An increased investment in pedestrian facilities is needed to provide a more comprehensive transportation system that meets the expectations of all users.
-Unfortunately, a dwindling revenue stream for construction projects, at both state and federal levels, makes it very difficult to even maintain existing facilities.
-Additional funding sources will need to be developed before significant progress can be made in developing the additional pedestrian and bicycling facilities that Missourians desire.
+Unfortunately, a dwindling revenue stream at both state and federal levels makes it very difficult to even maintain existing facilities.
+Additional funding sources will need to be developed before significant progress can be made in developing the additional pedestrian and bicycling facilities that Missourian's desire.